 Ensuring safety and integrity of our roadways

 PennDOT's permitting services work to safely preserve the flow of traffic and the integrity of our roadways.

 Special Hauling Permits control if, when and where oversize and/or overweight loads can travel.
 These loads can cause premature wear on our pavements and bridges in addition to obstructing traffic.

 Highway Occupancy Permits (HOPs) control occupancy of our highways by utilities as well as access connections from commercial and residential developments, and local roadways.
 These utility occupancies and access connections are evaluated to insure the structural integrity of the highway and for the safe and convenient passage of traffic on the roads of the Commonwealth.

-In the past, applications for both these permit programs were submitted on paper and reviewed manually.
-These processes were both inefficient, cumbersome and time consuming.
+In the past, applications for both of these permit programs were submitted on paper and reviewed manually.
+These processes were inefficient, cumbersome and time consuming.

 Safety at all levels